Russell-Alykov/Russell-Alykov/README.md

 - 👋 Hi, I’m @Russell-Alykov.
 I make your Data speak!
-- 👀 I’m interested in Data and Python
+- 👀 I’m interested in Data and Python.
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently learning Data Analysis.
-- 💞️ I’m looking to collaborate with other developers
+- 💞️ I’m looking to collaborate with Data community.
 - 📫 How to reach me:
 - [linkedin](https://linkedin.com/in/ruslan-alykov)
 - kipia.ralykov@gmail.com